 - Resistant to stress and shock,

-- Naturally ISPM 15 compliant: can be used for both domestic and export pallet overseas due to no interruption in delivery due to timber pallet regulation.
+- Naturally, ISPM 15 compliant: can be used for domestic and export pallets overseas due to no interruption in delivery due to timber pallet regulation.

-- Cost effective: as they are lighter than wooden pallets, freight rates are lower whether it is by road, sea or air.
+- Cost-effective: as they are lighter than wooden pallets, freight rates are lower by road, sea, or air.

 That’s a bunch of advantages for the plastic pallets, but there also some disadvantages.